jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W1.md

 Use the PDF worksheet below to:

-- Develop a simple **observational idea** that can be completed on campus
+- Develop a simple **observational micro-narrative or idea** that can be completed on campus
-  > **Observational** does not require a traditional beginning–middle–end storyline.
+  > An **Observational micro-narrative** does not require a traditional beginning–middle–end storyline.
 Instead, you may focus on mood, atmosphere, or the gradual revealing of a character’s presence or situation through the sequence of photographs.
 - Create **3–5 visual frame-moods** (rough sketches or notes)
 - Treat sketches as a **starting point**, not a fixed script. **Remain open to discovery during shooting**